Cloudiiink/pyw90/README.md

 > With VASP (>= 6.2.0), it will support `Wannier90` >=3.0.
 And the `wannier90.win` input can also directly input via `INCAR` with `WANNIER90_WIN` (See [WANNIER90_WIN - Vaspwiki](https://www.vasp.at/wiki/index.php/WANNIER90_WIN)) and no more initial `wannier90.win` file needed.

-After running the task, `VASP` will write the input files for a preceeding `WANNIER90` run: `wannier90.win`, `wannier90.mmn`, `wannier90.eig` and `wannier90.amn`.
+After executing the task, `VASP` will write the input files for a preceeding `WANNIER90` run: `wannier90.win`, `wannier90.mmn`, `wannier90.eig` and `wannier90.amn`.

 Here we write the initial guess of dis energy window and band structure calculation card into `wannier90.win` file.
-The `Kpoint_Path` block can be obtained from `pyw90 pre kpath --path ../bnd`
+The `Kpoint_Path` block can be obtained from `pyw90 pre kpath --path ../bnd`.

 ```
 # disentanglement and wannierization